Tag Archives: assisted living

 Image via Wikipedia

-Auto insurance (a requirement); home or renters insurance; health insurance – we understand these policies and know that more likely than not the need for the aforementioned insurance policies will rear its ugly head in the near or distant future so we pay the premium for said policies, hoping we won’t need it, but sleeping better at night because we do.
+Auto insurance, home or renters insurance, and health insurance – we understand these policies and know that more likely than not the need for the aforementioned insurance policies will rear its ugly head in the near or distant future so we pay the premium for said policies, hoping we won’t need it, but sleeping better at night because we have it.

 Why is purchasing long-term care insurance such a difficult step to take for me and my husband?